L4S: Deployment

 As of January 2025, Internet service providers had started to roll out L4S in their production networks, with Comcast being an early adopter.
 Apple have incorporated L4S support in their newer operating systems since 2023.
 Linux support for L4S, in the form of TCP Prague, is available on an experimental basis, and is expected to be merged into the main Linux kernel tree soon.
+FreeBSD support for L4S is available on an experimental basis.

-As of 21 July 2025 T-Mobile announced support for L4S at a network level.
+In July 2025, T-Mobile announced support for L4S at a network level.
+In October 2025, Nokia and Vodafone were reported to have successfully tested L4S on a fibre-to-the-home system.